pydata/xarray/doc/interpolation.rst

 .. note::

-  Currently, our interpolation only works for gridded array.
-  Therefore, as similar to :py:meth:`~xarray.DataArray.sel`, only dimensional coordinates can be used for the original coordinate to be interpolated.
+  Currently, our interpolation only works for gridded (structured) arrays Therefore, as similar to :py:meth:`~xarray.DataArray.sel`, only dimensional coordinates can be used for the original coordinate to be interpolated.